 The Barbican estate was built to let.
 So who did the Corporation expect to let to?
 According to the Corporation’s Housing Manager at the time the largest number of enquiries about flats in the proposed estate were from: “single people, many of them in relatively junior positions in City firms”.

-You may smell just a whiff of the class system in Goddard and Smith’s recommendation that small flats should not be in the same blocks as large ones.
-They probably took it for granted that stockbrokers in five bedroomed flats should not have to share lifts with their book keepers.
+But you may smell just a whiff of the class system in Goddard and Smith’s recommendation that small flats should not be in the same blocks as large ones.
+They probably took it for granted that stockbrokers in five-room flats should not have to share lifts with their clerks.